You will receive guidance in doctoral studies by several actors:

 Turnitin is a tool for checking the authenticity of the text, which you can utilise when ever you write academic texts.
 You can, for example, check the manuscripts of the scientific articles before submitting them.
 The doctoral dissertation must be checked with Turnitin before submitting it to pre-examination.
 More information on the topic: Permission for public examination and pre-examination of doctoral dissertation.

-On the course Research ethics you will familiarise yourself with ethical thinking and ethical challenges related to different phases of research.
+On the course Research Ethics – Principles and Practices you will familiarise yourself with ethical thinking and ethical challenges related to different phases of research.
+See Peppi for more courses on research ethics and philosophy of science on the curriculum of the Researcher’s Transferable Skills Studies.

 Responsible research